MorrisPenasso/templateStore/README.md

 ### BEFORE TO DOWNLOAD MY PROJECT, FOLLOW THIS STEPS

-- For the first thing, clone angular-seed with this command: git clone --depth=1 https://github.com/angular/angular-seed.git <your-project-name>.
+- For the first thing, clone angular-seed with this command: git clone --depth=1 https://github.com/angular/angular-seed.git and insert your project name.

   We have create a standard Angular App

 - Open your project folder with Git Bash and call "npm install" command.
 This command has been built into angular-seed for       import all node-modules, it import Bower Package Manager and automatically he import Angular Framework and angular-route.